 - Advanced Gynecological Surgery Fellowship Conference.
 This conference provides didactic training in gynecological operative procedures and medical gynecology.

-Classes in research design, statistics, pelvic anatomy, urodynamics and computer use are offered during the fellowship.
+Additionally, classes in research design, statistics, and pelvic anatomy, are offered during the fellowship.

 Research opportunities at Mayo Clinic are outstanding.
 The hands-on clinical experiences in this fellowship, combined with our highly trained laboratory and statistical support teams, create an environment that is well-suited to scientific investigation.